MartinLangbecker/mav-prices/readme.md

   class: 2, // 1 or 2 for first or second class
   seatReservation: false,
   directConnection: false,
+  duration: 480, // search for connections within n minutes after departure date (default: undefined; note: 1 API request per 480 minutes will be sent)
   longerTransferTime: false, // >=10 minutes transfer time guaranteed
-  isArrivalDate: false, // specify whether date parameter is arrival or departure date
+  isArrivalDate: false, // specify whether date parameter is arrival or departure date; ignored if duration is set
   intermediateStations: [ // 0-3 objects for intermediate stations (sample object is not set as default)
     {
       stationCode: "008062648", // station ID